Kingston Canadians: History

-The Kingston Canadians are now a minor rep hockey team that represents the KAMHA league in Kingston Ontario and they are named after the old OHL team.

 Coaches

 Jim Morrison coached the Canadians for almost half the team's tenure in the OHA & OHL.
 He was an NHL veteran defenceman of 704 games, as well as being a player coach with the AHL Baltimore Clippers.

 Four other Canadians coaches also played in the NHL.
 They are, Jack Bownass, Rod Graham, Fred O'Donnell & Jim Dorey.

 Jack Bownass was the recipient of the Matt Leyden Trophy as OHA Coach of the Year in 1973-1974.